Menu

 3-The Grand Canyon - National Park

-is the fifteenth national park to be established in the United States.
-The Grand Canyon is the park's centerpiece, a gorge formed by the Colorado River that is sometimes referred to as one of the World's Wonders.
+is the fifteenth national park established in the United States.
+The Grand Canyon is the park's centerpiece, a gorge formed by the Colorado River, sometimes called one of the World's Wonders.
 The park, which encompasses 1,217,262 acres (1,901.972 square miles: 4,926.08 km2) of unorganized land in Coconino and Mohave counties, attracted more than six million recreational visitors in 2017, ranking it second among all American national parks behind Great Smoky Mountains National Park.

 In 1979, UNESCO proclaimed the Grand Canyon a UNESCO World Heritage Site.
 On February 26, 2019, the park will commemorate its centennial.
 After railroads were completed and pioneers developed infrastructure and early tourism, the Grand Canyon became well-known to Americans in the 1880s.